Skip to main content

 Creditors exams – Tuesdays at 1:30 p.m.
 (If held in Court's conference room, contact court clerk to schedule.)

-All settlement and status conference set at 8 a.m. are via Zoom.
+All settlement and status conferences set at 9 a.m. are via Zoom.
 Zoom notices will be sent one week prior to your conference.
 All settlement and status conference set at 10 a.m. are in person.

 Criminal cases

-ALL CRIMINAL MATTERS OTHER THAN CRIMINAL MOTIONS ARE IN PERSON BEGINNING JANUARY 17, 2023 - NO ZOOM
+ALL CRIMINAL MATTERS ARE IN PERSON - NO ZOOM, NO EXCEPTIONS.

 Criminal motions are to be held Tuesday or Wednesday at 9:30 a.m. or the date of Pretrial